 - Ladle some broth once in a while and keep on stirring farro.

-- Cover and simmer for about 15 minutes or farro are almost tender.
+- Cover and simmer for about 15 minutes or until farro is almost tender.

 - Season with salt & pepper.

-- Add cubed sole.
-Cook for another 10 minutes or until farro are tender.
+- Add the cubed sole.
+Cook for another 10 minutes or until farro is tender.

-- Meanwhile, cover remaining fish fillet with breadcrumbs.
+- Meanwhile, cover the remaining fish fillet with breadcrumbs.
 Sprinkle with salt & pepper.